Doomsday argument: The prior N distribution may make n very uninformative

 Here, c and q are constants.
 If q is large, then our 95% confidence upper bound is on the uniform draw, not the exponential value of N.

 The simplest way to compare this with Gott's Bayesian argument is to flatten the distribution from the vague prior by having the probability fall off more slowly with N (than inverse proportionally).
 This corresponds to the idea that humanity's growth may be exponential in time with doomsday having a vague prior probability density function in time.
-This would mean than N, the last birth, would have a distribution looking like the following:
+This would mean that N, the last birth, would have a distribution looking like the following:

 This prior N distribution is all that is required (with the principle of indifference) to produce the inference of N from n, and this is done in an identical way to the standard case, as described by Gott (equivalent to $\alpha$ = 1 in this distribution):

 Substituting into the posterior probability equation):

 Integrating the probability of any N above xn:

 For example, if x = 20, and $\alpha$ = 0.5, this becomes:

 Therefore, with this prior, the chance of a trillion births is well over 20%, rather than the 5% chance given by the standard DA.
 If $\alpha$ is reduced further by assuming a flatter prior N distribution, then the limits on N given by n become weaker.
 An $\alpha$ of one reproduces Gott's calculation with a birth reference class, and $\alpha$ around 0.5 could approximate his temporal confidence interval calculation (if the population were expanding exponentially).
 As $\alpha \to 0$ (gets smaller) n becomes less and less informative about N. In the limit this distribution approaches an (unbounded) uniform distribution, where all values of N are equally likely.
-This is Page et al.'s "Assumption 3"', which they find few reasons to reject, a priori.
+This is Page et al.'s "Assumption 3", which they find few reasons to reject, a priori.
 (Although all distributions with $\alpha \leq 1$ are improper priors, this applies to Gott's vague-prior distribution also, and they can all be converted to produce proper integrals by postulating a finite upper population limit.)
 Since the probability of reaching a population of size 2N is usually thought of as the chance of reaching N multiplied by the survival probability from N to 2N it follows that Pr(N) must be a monotonically decreasing function of N, but this doesn't necessarily require an inverse proportionality.

 Infinite expectation

-Another objection to the Doomsday Argument is that the expected total human population is actually infinite.
+Another objection to the doomsday argument is that the expected total human population is actually infinite.
 The calculation is as follows: